 In this article, you’ll learn how to build a website custom audience.
-This works for any number of website visitors.
-I’ll also show you how to create a full ad campaign that targets this audience.
+I’ll also show you how to create a full ad campaign that targets that audience.

-In order to create any website custom audience, you first need to have the Facebook pixel and any relevant conversion tracking installed on your website.
-For a step by step walkthrough of how to set up the pixel click here.
+To create any website custom audience, you first need to have the Facebook pixel and any relevant conversion tracking installed on your website.
+(Get this step-by-step walkthrough of how to set up the pixel if you need it.)

-Website custom audiences group people based on them being pixeled when visiting your website.
-You then set conditions such as what pages someone needs to visit or conversion actions they need to take, as well as in what timeframe, to be included in your audience.
+Website custom audiences group people based on them being pixeled when they visit your website.
+You then set conditions, such as what pages someone needs to visit or conversion actions they need to take, as well as in what timeframe, to be included in your audience.

 The website custom audience you want to start with is one that groups all of your website visitors in the last 180 days.

 To create this audience, navigate to your Audiences dashboard using the Ads Manager main menu.
-Once loaded, click on Create Audience and from the dropdown select Custom Audience.
+Once it’s loaded, click on Create Audience and, from the dropdown, select Custom Audience.

-You’ll then be presented with a menu listing the different custom audiences all the way from customer file — which uses your own database — to app activity, engagement, offline and of course website traffic.
+You’ll then be presented with a menu listing the different custom audiences all the way from customer file (which uses your own database) to app activity, engagement, offline, and website traffic.

 Using a specific naming condition will help you keep track and easily identify your audience when you start creating other website custom audiences or any other audience.

 Website custom audiences will take up to an hour to populate and even longer if you have a large number of website visitors.